Project-GrADyS/gradys-sim-nextgen/docs/index.md

 # Introduction

-## What is GrADyS-SIM TNG?
+## What is GrADyS-SIM NextGen?

-GrADyS-SIM TNG is a network simulation framework.
+GrADyS-SIM NextGen is a network simulation framework.
 You can use this software to create simulations capable of representing scenarios populated by network nodes that coexist in a simulated environment and can send messages to each other.
 The primary focuses of the simulator are usability and flexibility.